 New Virtual Field Trip Elements

 - Integrated moments of participation and reflection to maintain interactive elements in the new virtual format

-- Updated language and content that reflect greater diversity and inclusion in the stories we tell
+- Updated language and content to reflect greater diversity and inclusion in the stories we tell

 - More information about the sites in Independence National Historical Park